mazdik/ng-mazdik/README.md

 # Angular 2 CRUD table using Yii 2 REST

-CRUD table component for Angular 2 using Yii 2 REST backend and bootstrap 3.
+CRUD table component for Angular 2 using Yii 2 REST backend and Bootstrap 3 CSS.

 ### Configuration
 ```typescript